kstenerud/safe-encoding/safe85-specification.md

     byte_value = joint_field & 0xff
     repeat_count = (joint_field >> 8) + 3

-Note: Since the value 7224 (0x1c38) does not fall on a bit boundary, only byte values from 0x00 - 0x38 can have a repeat count of 31 (0x1c + 3).
+Note: Since the value 7224 (0x1c38) does not fall on a bit boundary, only byte values from 0x00 - 0x38 can have a repeat count of 31 (28 + 3).
 All other byte values have a maximum repeat count of 30.

 With this encoding scheme, we can encode up to 31 bytes of repeating data into 3 characters.
 Normal encoding would require 39 characters to encode the same data.
-We can thus achieve up to a 13x space savings.
+It is thus possible to achieve up to 13x space savings over uncompressed data.

 #### 4-Character Run-Length Encoding

-If you have very long sequences of repeating byte values, the 4-character run-length encoding (chunk `84`)provides better compression:
+If you have very long sequences of repeating byte values, the 4-character run-length encoding (chunk `84`) provides better compression:

 | chunk | value 2 | value 1 | value 0 |
 | ----- | ------- | ------- | ------- |